MEZQUITA The Great Mosque of Cordoba

 The bell tower was built in the 17th century over what was the mosque’s minaret.
 If you can climb the 54m (177 ft) to the top, you will be rewarded with some great views of the courtyard and mezquita below.
 The views of the city aren’t bad either and you can even see the Alcazar de Cordoba at a bit of a distance.

 To get to the top of the bell tower, a separate ticket is required which costs 3€.
-There is one bell tower tour every 30 minutes from 9:30am to 1:30pm and from 4pm to 5:30pm.
+There is one bell tower tour every 30 minutes from 9:30am to 5:30pm (until 6:30pm from March to October).

 Has España Guide helped plan your trip?